Employee Spotlight: Wayne Fortune

 05 October 2021

-For the next instalment of our employee spotlight series, we speak to Project Manager, Wayne Fortune.
-Wayne is relatively new to Scottish Water Horizons, having joined us at the start of the year, and is the man in charge when it comes to pumping station projects for the developer community.
+Meet Wayne Fortune!
+Wayne joined us at the start of the year as a Project Manager, and is the man in charge when it comes to pumping station projects for the developer community.

 Tell us a little about yourself – what brought you to Horizons?